History & Milestones

 By August 1990, Logos was already registered with the Bureau for Private Postsecondary Education (BPPE) in California to grant the Doctor of Ministry (DMin), Master of Divinity (MDiv), and Master of Arts in Christian Studies (MACS) degrees.
 In 2006, the Master of Theology (ThM) was set up to prepare students for further academic pursuits at the doctorate level, as well as equipping them for other specialized areas of function in ministry.

 The Midterm Correction

-Since inception, Logos has made significant efforts to provide quality education and to conform to the strict standards of the Association of Theological Schools in the United States and Canada (ATS).
-By the grace of the Lord, in 1996, the Seminary bought the beautiful campus located in the city of El Monte and the student housing facility “House of Good Shepherd” in the city of San Gabriel.
-This made the Seminary better equipped for the expansion to come and for the application for ATS accreditation.
+Since its inception, Logos has made significant efforts to provide quality education and to conform to the rigorous standards of the Association of Theological Schools in the United States and Canada (ATS).
+By the grace of God, in 1996, the seminary purchased its beautiful campus, located in the city of El Monte, along with its student housing facilities, the House of Good Shepherd, located in the city of San Gabriel.
+This enabled the seminary to be better equipped for the expansion to come and for its application for ATS accreditation.

-- Officially launched “e-Campus: Synchronized Cloud Class”.
+- Officially launched Logos’ e-Campus.

 - Campus renovation project in full motion.

 - Began to provide a Ph.D. in Bible and Master of Art in Family Ministry.

 - Rev. Kuo-Liang Lin was inaugurated as Logos’ Second President on 6-28-2014

 - Purchased Logos’ student housing facilities – House of Blessings (located in the city of Monterey Park), which consists of a total 10 units.